ebzzry/ebzzry.github.io/en/fkd/frog.md

 When you created a new post earlier, you used the following command:

-    raco frog -n "New Blog Post"
+    $ raco frog -n "New Blog Post"

 That command, creates a Markdown source file.
 Frog, however, has another mode—Scribble.
 This mode lets you use a Scribble source file, instead.
 To create one, you’ll use the following command:

-    raco frog -N "New Blog Post"
+    $ raco frog -N "New Blog Post"

-Had you used this command earlier, the file will have the format `_src/posts/YYYY-MM-DD-post-title.md`.
 With the command above, the absolute path would look like:

     /home/ogag/blog/_src/posts/2014-02-21-new-blog-post.scrbl